Thiggel/Monotonic-Early-Exit/blogpost.md

 ### Testing the Monotonicity Assumption

-The early exiting methods implicitly assume the monotonicity property, but they don’t test whether it actually holds.
+The early exiting methods implicitly assume the monotonicity property, but they don’t test whether it holds.
 So to see if this monotonicity assumption holds, we conduct experiments with three different versions of the T5 model.
 The T5 model is a common encoder-decoder architecture with 24 layers.
-We test the monotonicity assumption on a T5 model which doesn't use early exiting, one which uses the CALM method, and one which uses the FREE method.
+We test the monotonicity assumption on a T5 model that doesn't use early exiting, one that uses the CALM method, and one that uses the FREE method.
 We use the BigPatent dataset[^9], which is commonly used for summarization tasks.

-The monotonicity assumption states that when a model makes a top prediction at a given layer, this prediction will persist as top prediction through subsequent layers, with the model becoming increasingly confident in this prediction as it progresses.
+The monotonicity assumption states that when a model makes a top prediction at a given layer, this prediction will persist as a top prediction through subsequent layers, with the model becoming increasingly confident in this prediction as it progresses.
 In other words, there are two parts to this assumption: the prediction remains the same after a given layer, and the model (monotonically) becomes more confident in that prediction with each additional layer.
 We test both parts of the monotonicity assumption with the following two experiments.

 **Fraction of Stable Predictions**: We measure the fraction of tokens for which the top-1 prediction remains unchanged after each layer.
 If this fraction is high for a certain layer, it means that at that layer the model has often made a final prediction and doesn't change it in later layers.